DMU named among UK's 20 best universities for career prospects

 “As recognised in our TEF Gold award, the whole university has worked hard to embed employability in the curriculum and ensure that students’ learning is relevant to industry and their own aspirations.

-“Today’s results clearly reflect the impact of these initiatives.
+“These results clearly reflect the impact of these initiatives.
 They also reflect the huge potential and talent of our students, who grow in confidence and professionalism at every stage of their degree.”

 Posted on: Monday 10 July 2017